inspec/inspec/docs/resources/aws_iam_access_keys.md

       it { should_not exist }
     end

+### created_with_user

+A true / false value indicating if the Access Key was likely created at the same time as the user, by checking if the difference between created_date and user_created_date is less than 1 hour.

+    # Do not automatically create keys for users
+    describe aws_iam_access_keys.where { created_with_user } do
+      it { should_not exist }
+    end

 ### ever_used

 A true / false value indicating if the Access Key has ever been used, based on the last_used_date.
 See also: `never_used`.